-See "If you have a flat tire" on page 243 for tire change procedure.
+See "If you have a flat tire" on page 268 in Section 4 for tire change procedure.

 When a tire is replaced, the wheel should always be balanced.

 An unbalanced wheel may affect vehicle handling and tire life.
 Wheels can get out of balance with regular use and should therefore be balanced occasionally.